helendragon/SBI_Project/README.md

 </p>

 This program is able to properly fully reconstruct this complex with the interactions given as we can see in the image above.
 It has no problem dealing with this type of interactions (Protein and DNA).<br />
 Once we superpose the complex with the original structure, it can be seen that there nearly no differences between the 2 structures.
-If we run the MatchMaker tool from chimera we can see that is returns an RMSD of 0.00 A, indicanting that they are indentical.
+If we run the MatchMaker tool from chimera we can see that is returns an RMSD of 0.00 A, indicating that they are identical.

 ### Example 5 - ATP Synthase (5ara)

 This example corresponds to the ATP Synthase (PDB: 5ara).
-It corresponds to a very complex protein, whith a lot of chains and interactions.
+It corresponds to a very complex protein, with a lot of chains and interactions.
 It is composed by two domains, each one composed respectively by 5 and 8 subunits.
 Modeling it has been very challenging.
 Here we are doing it with all the interactions. <br />
 To obtain the complex we would do:

     complexbuilder -i /5ara_all -o /results -c 2.5